-It is recommended to compile and build Wine installer as a normal User.
-Run the following commands as normal user.
+It is recommended to compile and build a Wine installer as a normal User.
+Run the following commands as a normal user.

-Once the installation completes run the “winecfg” configuration tool from KDE or GNOME desktop to see the supported configuration.
-If you don’t have any of the desktop, you can install it by using the below command as root user.
+Once the installation completes run the “winecfg” configuration tool from GNOME desktop to see the supported configuration.
+If you don’t have any of the desktops, you can install it by using the below command as the root user.

-Once the X Window System installed, run the command as normal user to see wine configuration.
+Once the X Window System installed, run the command as a normal user to see wine configuration.

 --------- On 32-bit Systems --------- $ wine notepad $ wine c:\\windows\\notepad.exe

 --------- On 64-bit Systems --------- $ wine64 notepad $ wine64 c:\\windows\\notepad.exe